 Always take your water sample at 30 to 40 cm depth, at least 30 cm from the wall.
 Surface water gives a distorted reading due to evaporation.

-Use pH decreaser (sodium bisulfate).
-Add 10 grams per 10,000 litres to lower pH by approximately 0.1.
-Always dissolve in water first.
-Wear gloves and eye protection.
-Run the pump for 4 hours and retest.
+Fix: use pH decreaser (sodium bisulfate).
+Dosage: 10 grams per 10,000 litres lowers pH by approximately 0.1.

 Warning